 Each bass boat is different, with a wide variety of features and specs.
-But there are a few you should give a little more attention: beam, fuel capacity and dry storage.
+However, there are a few standard measurements that you should give a little extra attention: beam, motor size, fuel capacity and dry storage.

-Beam: Basic boat options are comparable by their length, but a boat’s beam—its width—is just as important.
+Basic boat options are comparable by their length, but a boat’s beam—its width—is just as important.
 A simple rule of thumb: The wider a boat is, the more stable the fishing experience.

 Stacy King shows you what "fish-ability" means when you're talking about bass boats.
 From boat deck to gear storage, it's all about efficiency.

-Dry Storage: This factor might seem less important, but bass fishing is the sport of gear-gluttons.
+This factor might seem less important, but bass fishing is the sport of gear-gluttons.
 Buy a boat with too little storage, and you may regret it later.
 So, before you buy a boat, lay out all your equipment to give yourself a visual sense of how much storage you’ll actually need.

 The most important tip for buying a bass boat?
 Enjoy the experience.
 Schedule a stretch of time to consider your options and view various models.
 Don’t rush.
 And have a good time.